 Now that we are able to see that though we are employed by a company and they pay us for our services, we are not working for them.
 Beyond an exchange of services, the relationship ceases.
 The answer depends on where your money goes.
 Who are you paying?

-Is your paycheck going to Visa, Fanny Mae and countless other corporations which you are indebted to?
+Is your paycheck going to Visa, Fanny Mae, and countless other corporations to which you are indebted?
 This is who you work for.
 These companies are your boss.
 And all this time you have been venting your frustrations about the wrong people!

 It is time to fire your bosses and begin working for yourself.

 It can start today.
-Create a budget, spend less than you earn and live within your means.
-Adopt a lifestyle of frugality and begin paying down your debts as fast as possible and stop adding new debt to the pile.
+Create a budget, spend less than you earn, and live within your means.
+Adopt a lifestyle of frugality, begin paying down your debts as fast as possible, and stop adding new debt to the pile.
 Reign in your spending habits and stop buying stuff you don’t need.

 There is great power in working for yourself.
 You have control over your destiny.
 You no longer need to rely on your employer to provide a paycheck.
 You have the freedom to seek other opportunities.